hrishikeshrt/jekyll-conference-template/INSTALL.md

 * Publish (Currently, copy the built directory to install location)
   - Edit `Makefile` to set your install path
   - `make publish`
-  - **NOTE**: You will still need to manually commit the code for the website.
+  - **NOTE**: You will need to manually commit the code for the website.